Aristevao/order-processing-system/README.md

 ./run_services.sh
 ```

-🛠 This will run mvn clean package -DskipTests for each service under the C:/T-Projects/order-processing-system
+🛠 This will run `mvn clean package -DskipTests` for each service under the `C:/T-Projects/order-processing-system`
 directory.

+### 4. Running the Containers
+To start all services and dependencies defined in your docker-compose.yml:

+💡 Use `docker-compose logs -f` to follow logs and verify everything is running.

-### 3. Starting Cassandra
+### 5. Starting Cassandra

 Run the script below to start the Cassandra container and initialize the keyspace and table: